Skrutz-Z/Anime-styled-EduBot-for-Kids/README.md

 A fun and interactive **AI-powered educational chatbot** designed for children, combining **anime aesthetics** with real-time learning tools like quizzes, chat support, and progress tracking.
 This project aims to make learning enjoyable, safe, and engaging using anime-style characters, gamified UI, and smart technology.

+Developed a multimodal AI-powered chatbot designed for student engagement using anime characters.
+Integrated real-time chat, quiz generation, and file-based learning using RESTful APIs.
+Backend powered by Flask with secure session management, AI-driven responses via Cohere, OCR for document parsing, and Google Cloud APIs for voice and translation features.

 ## 🚀 Features

 - 🧠 **AI Chatbot** – Built with OpenAI integration to answer educational queries.